Arabic Alphabet: The Guide to Learning the Arabic Letters and Script

 My course introduces letters one by one, with mnemonics and references to similarities, with audio, with hundreds of cognates for your fluency practice, with space for writing and with letter search exercises for your recognition of different shapes.

 You can assemble all this yourself from various sources on the internet based on the tips I gave above.
-But if you want to save those hours and spend them actually learning the language, or if you want to take advantage of the unique algorithm that ensures you‘re learning the letters in an optimal order and with maximum opportunities for practice, I would be very happy if you bought the book, Script Hacking Arabic by Judith Meyer.
+But if you want to save those hours and spend them actually learning the language, or if you want to take advantage of the unique algorithm that ensures you’re learning the letters in an optimal order and with maximum opportunities for practice, I would be very happy if you bought the book, Arabic Script Hacking by Judith Meyer.

 Social